-In 2024 the focus will be on expanding the current scope from the in-park sustainability and waste management workstreams by implementing measures in additional parks building on the experience from 2023.
-The implementation of the supply chain monitoring tool will enable the development of the Group's supplier engagement program that will result in Scope 3 emissions reductions in a mid/long term.
-In addition, increased data availability will enable the beginning of the transition from a spend-based to a primary-data calculation methodology.
-Initiatives from the rest of workstreams will also be implemented with relatively low impact expected in the short term.
+In 2025 the focus will be on expanding the current scope from the in-park sustainability and waste management workstreams by implementing measures in additional parks, building on the experience from previous years.
+The rollout of the supply chain monitoring tool will enable the development and implementation of the Group's supplier engagement program that will result in Scope 3 emissions reductions in longer time horizons.
+Initiatives from other decarbonization workstreams will also be implemented with limited impact expected in the short term.